Anglerfish: Predation

 Skeleton of the anglerfish Lophius piscatorius: The first spine of the dorsal fin of the anglerfish acts like a fishing rod with a lure.

 The name "anglerfish" derives from the species' characteristic method of predation.
 Anglerfish typically have at least one long filament sprouting from the middle of their heads, termed the illicium.
 The illicium is the detached and modified first three spines of the anterior dorsal fin.
 In most anglerfish species, the longest filament is the first.
 This first spine protrudes above the fish's eyes and terminates in an irregular growth of flesh (the esca), and can move in all directions.
 Anglerfish can wiggle the esca to make it resemble a prey animal, which lures the anglerfish's prey close enough for the anglerfish to devour them whole.
 Some deep-sea anglerfish of the bathypelagic zone also emit light from their esca to attract prey.

 Because anglerfish are opportunistic foragers, they show a range of preferred prey with fish at the extremes of the size spectrum, whilst showing increased selectivity for certain prey.
 One study examining the stomach contents of threadfin anglerfish (Lophiodes spilurus) off the Pacific coast of Central America found these fish primarily ate two categories of benthic prey: crustaceans and teleost fish.
 The most frequent prey were pandalid shrimp.
 52% of the stomachs examined were empty, supporting the observations that anglerfish are low energy consumers.

+In bottom-dwelling species, predation often composes of luring with surprise attacks.
+Frogfishes resemble sponges, rock, algae, or other benthic organisms and lurk until prep approaches, while batfishes and monkfishes wait on or near the seabed.
+When prey is within range, the fish opens its large mouth rapidly and pulls it in by suction.